microsoft/live-share/welcome/welcome-owner.md

 By downloading and using Visual Studio Live Share, you agree to the [license terms](http://aka.ms/vsls-license) and [privacy statement](https://www.microsoft.com/en-us/privacystatement/EnterpriseDev/default.aspx).

-### 2. Sign-in from within your IDE/editor
+### 2. Sign in from within your IDE/editor

-Once installed, start up your tool sign-in to the Visual Studio Live Share service with the same creditals you used to register.
+Once installed, start up your tool sign-in to the Visual Studio Live Share service with the same creditals you used to sign up.

 ![VS Download](media/vs-sign-in-button.png) ![VS Code Download](media/vscode-sign-in-button.png)